Aleridia/Homelab/ansible/cluster-apps/mealie/README.md

 - Web origins : https://mealie.<DOMAIN_NAME>
 - Client authentication : On

+Then you need to make some ClientScope.
+Refer to the [Github discussion](https://github.com/mealie-recipes/mealie/discussions/3428).

 ## Compatibility with bring
 To use Bring without internet input, I use [this project](https://github.com/felixschndr/mealie-bring-api).